 Paying minimum amount due on or before the Due date does not attract any penalty.
 You need to pay interest charges only.
 Interest rate charges are levied on the outstanding amount only, the amount left after paying the minimum amount due.

-Interest rate charges levied by a credit card company are very high as compared to the routine interest charges you need to pay for a personal loan.
+Interest rate charges levied by the credit card companies are very high as compared to the routine interest charges you need to pay for a personal loan.

 Credit Card Interest Rates